 The key to mastering return shipping on large items is to minimize the chance of it being necessary in the first place.
 Provide complete clarity on item details, send photos before shipping, and practice open communication to ensure every customer is satisfied the first time around.
 This is the kind of individual care a small retailer can provide, with which a company like Wayfair simply can’t compete.

 Before shipping out that four-poster bed, our woodworker may want to add a step to the buying process of quality control.
-Depending on the volume of orders, the retailer may opt to arrange a pre-shipping call with the customer to review details and expectations before it ships out.
+Depending on the volume of orders, the retailer may arrange a pre-shipping call with the customer to review details and expectations before it ships out.

 Customer reviews